Compost (Organics) Collection Program

 What is Prohibited in the Green Compost Cart?

-Recyclable and landfill materials are prohibited in your green compost cart as per California’s Organics Reduction and Recycling Law (Senate Bill 1383) and Union City Municipal Code Chapter 7.24.
+Recyclable and landfill materials are prohibited in your green compost cart as per California’s Organics Reduction and Recycling Law (SB 1383).
 Recyclable and landfill materials must be sorted and placed in the appropriate cart.

 - Non-compostable plastic bags, wrappers, and containers